Locations:

 Shone’s Complex

-Shone’s complex is a heart condition that is present at birth.
-Babies with the condition have at least three defects that affect blood flow in the left side of their heart.
+Shone’s complex is a rare heart condition that’s present at birth.
+Babies with the condition have at least two defects that affect blood flow in the left side of their heart.
 Usually, treatment includes surgery soon after birth.
 Adults with Shone’s complex need to visit a cardiologist (heart doctor) regularly.

 Advertisement